 Introduces both deduction and induction.
-In the case of the former, consideration will be given to both categorical and propositional logic.
-In the case of latter, consideration will be given to analogy, causality and Mill's Methods, probability, statistical reasoning, and hypothetical generalization.
+In the case of the former, consideration is given to both categorical and propositional logic.
+In the case of latter, consideration is given to analogy, causality and Mill's Methods, probability, statistical reasoning, and hypothetical generalization.
 Informal fallacies will be considered as well.